 Brå has the important task of reporting on crime trends in Sweden.
 We use a number of different sources.
-In addition to statistics regarding reported offences and the Swedish Crime Survey (SCS or Nationella trygghetsundersökningen – NTU – in Swedish), we also use other statistical sources and research.
+In addition to statistics regarding reported offences and the Swedish Crime Survey (SCS, or NTU in Swedish), we also use other statistical sources and research.

-The Swedish Crime Survey (SCS) is an annual survey regarding exposure to crime, fear of crime and confidence in the justice system.
+The Swedish Crime Survey (SCS) is an annual survey regarding victimisation , fear of crime and public confidence in the justice system.

-Of those who answered the questions in the 2016 SCS, 13.3 per cent state that during the course of 2015, they were exposed to one or more of the types of offences referred to in the report as offences against the person: assault, threats, sexual offences, robbery, fraud or harassment.
-This is an increase as compared with the preceding year (in 2014 the percentage was 11.3%), but is approximately the same level as in 2005.
+In the 2018 SCS, 24.7 per cent of the population (aged 16–84) state that during 2017, they were a victim of one or more of the types of offences referred to in the report as offences against an individual: assault, threats, sexual offences, robbery, pickpocketing, sales fraud, card-/credit fraud, harassment and online harassment.
+This is an increase as compared with the preceding year (in 2016 the proportion was 23.1 %).

-The majority of those who had been exposed to offences against the person state that they were exposed once during 2015, while 14 per cent (corresponding to 1.9% of the population ages 16–79) state that they were exposed four times or more.
-This group was exposed to somewhat more than one half (57%) of all incidents of offences against individual persons.
+Most persons who have been a victim of offences against an individual state that they were victimised once during 2017, while 26.3 per cent of them (corresponding to 6.5 % of the population aged 16–84) state that they were victims four times or more.
+Individuals in this group count for three quarters (75.4 %) of all incidents of offences against an individual.

 Breakdown between different types of offences, 2016.
 Source: Reported offences